jmstipanowich/Movie-Data-Repo/README.md

 * Rotten Tomatoes
 * TheMovieDB.org

-I was given the choice what data from this to use and how to use it.
+I was given the choice of what data from these datasets to use and how to use it.

 These datasets were provided to me by Flatiron School for the Microsoft project.